doodzik/dudzik.co/src/digress-into-minimalism/2016-12-17-2017---the-year-of-focus.md

 #### Physical Health

-My main focus this year will be my diet.
+My focus this year will be my diet.
 I don’t like the feeling that I get after eating processed and fast food.
 I try to cut down my consumption by planning my meals and using fruits as substitutes for sweets.
 I will need some time to get the right processes into place.
 So I’m aiming for the beginning of the third quarter (Q3) to have it sorted out.
-My stomach doesn't handle alcohol very well.
+My stomach doesn't handle alcohol well.
 So I want to restirct my consumption of it entirely.

 * no processed food by the start of Q3